devops-collective-inc/pshsummit25/cfp.md

 # PowerShell + DevOps Global Summit 2025 Call for Proposals (CFP)

 We are excited to invite you to submit your session proposals for the **2025 PowerShell + DevOps Global Summit**, happening in Bellevue, WA April 7-10, 2025.
-The Summit is the premier event for PowerShell and DevOps professionals, where the community gathers to share knowledge, solve problems, and push the boundaries of technology.
+The Summit is the premier event for PowerShell and DevOps professionals, where the community gathers to share knowledge, solve problems, socialize and network with peers, and push the boundaries of technology.

-## What We’re Looking For
+## What We're Looking For

-This year, we are seeking a diverse range of topics focused on **PowerShell, DevOps, Cloud Computing**, and other relevant subjects.
-While we’ve seen amazing growth in PowerShell as a language, we are particularly interested in **new ways to use PowerShell**, innovative problem-solving approaches, and fresh applications of existing tools.
+This year, we are seeking a diverse range of topics focused on **PowerShell, DevOps, Cloud Computing, Automation**, and other relevant subjects.
+While we've seen amazing growth in PowerShell as a language, we are particularly interested in **new ways to use PowerShell and Automation integrations**, innovative problem-solving approaches, and fresh applications of existing tools.
 The topics we are interested in include, but are not limited to:

-- **PowerShell Automation**: Innovative use cases, advanced techniques, or novel approaches to automation with PowerShell.
+- **PowerShell**: Innovative use cases, advanced techniques, or novel approaches to automation with PowerShell.
+- **Automation Integrations**: Using PowerShell to automate and integrate with other tools, platforms, or services such as Ansible, Terraform, IoT, etc.
 - **DevOps Practices**: Continuous Integration/Continuous Delivery (CI/CD), Infrastructure-as-Code, DevSecOps, and beyond.
+- **Cross-Platform Automation**: Using PowerShell to manage Windows, Linux, and macOS environments.
 - **Cloud Computing**: Using PowerShell in Azure, AWS, or other cloud environments, especially in the context of automation, management, or security.
 - **Real-World Solutions**: Case studies, problem-solving approaches, and success stories demonstrating practical applications in the field.
 - **Advanced Topics (400-level)**: We encourage deep-dive technical sessions for seasoned professionals.
 If you have a **400-level** session to propose, please clearly outline the advanced techniques or skills you will cover.
-- **Soft Skills & Career Growth**: We welcome talks that focus on career development, community-building, and professional growth within DevOps and IT communities.
+- **Soft Skills & Career Growth**: Talks that focus on career development, community-building, and professional growth within DevOps and IT communities.
-- **Next-Level Sessions**: Any new approaches to PowerShell or DevOps that solve problems in innovative ways.
-We especially want to hear the "hey, no one talks about that" topics!
+- **Next-Level Sessions**: Any new and innovative approaches to PowerShell or DevOps that help solve problems.
+We especially want to hear the "Hey, no one talks about that" topics!

-If you're unsure whether your idea fits, think: “Will this make the PowerShell/DevOps community better?”
-If the answer is yes, we want to hear from you.
+If you're unsure whether your idea fits, think: "Will this make the PowerShell/DevOps community better?"
+If the answer is yes or even a maybe, we want to hear from you.

 ### Session Types